 Something dark seemed to slink underneath the door, spreading across the planking and reaching out cold arms to the girl leaning against the door.
 She shrank back, feeling the dark coldness.
 Lyric stumbled against the wall, then sank to the floor.
 Her soul recoiled from the dark, but a part of her welcomed it.
 The room darkened, twisted, became hazy.

-“I will indulge my sorrows, and give way to all the pangs and fury of despair.”
-Lyric didn’t recognize her own voice.
 Her vision dimmed, but in her spinning thoughts she saw herself standing on the auction block.
 Her head hung low as leering men bid for her, the foreign goods.
 Disgrace, without an image but the word, flashed before her again and again.

 “No no no…” Lyric whimpered and uncontrollable panic seized her momentarily.
 She could not bear the thought of eternal separation from all she loved.
 Her heart began to pound in her chest and her right hand throbbed.
 The terror she felt was akin to drowning, except this darkness was ever so much worse than suffocating in a watery grave.
 With her left hand she tried to shut out the noise, the fear, but she could not escape.